Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/netlifys-super-easy-static-forms.md

 And that's great in 99% of the cases until we hit the subject of forms.

 Many websites these days could be static ones.
-They provide visitors with information about that website and maybe showcase some of their services.
+They provide visitors with information about that website and showcase some of their services.

 But then they also come with this contact form.
 And contact forms either need to save the information stored in them or perform an action like sending an email.